HHS/meshrdf/qualifiers.md

 ### SPARQL

-The RDF output above can be generated with the following
+The RDF output shown in the diagram above can be generated with the following
 <span class='invoke-sparql'>SPARQL query</span>: